 Personal Umbrella Coverage

 Let’s say you have a policy for your home and your family’s cars.
 You have just the right policy for the apartment you rent out to others as well as coverage for your boating excursions.
 Your homeowner’s policy even has a special, added protection for the business that your spouse runs out of your home.
-While it looks like you have all the coverage you need; perhaps you should consider….. an umbrella.
+While it looks like you have all the coverage you need; perhaps you should consider….. an umbrella insurance policy.

 Umbrellas are designed to be carried over a person’s primary (also known as underlying) liability coverage.
 Primary refers to the fact that in the event of a loss, the liability portion of your auto or homeowner coverage is the first to respond.
 Umbrellas or excess liability policies respond to an eligible loss only after the primary insurance has paid its limit.